 Paul I. Terasaki Chair in Surgery at UCLA

 Dr. Jerzy Kupiec-Weglinski wants to save the lives of these patients.
-He develops novel treatments that improve the quantity and quality of organs available for life-saving liver transplants.
+He develops novel treatments that improve the quantity and quality of organs available for life-saving liver transplantation.
 By increasing the quality of organs, the treatments also boost long-term liver function.

 "If we have more organs, we can transplant more people, and we can save more lives," says Dr. Kupiec-Weglinski.

 UCLA's Division of Liver Transplantation is one of the largest liver transplant programs in the United States.
 The division has performed over 6,200 human liver transplants since Dr. Ronald Busuttil, the current Department Surgery Chairman, founded it in 1984.
 Over 90% of the center's transplant recipients survive for over a year after surgery.

 Unfortunately, due to the aging of our general population, the quality of the organ supply has fallen behind procedural advances.

 "About 15% of donor livers are never transplanted; they are discarded because of poor quality," says Dr. Kupiec-Weglinski.